scrabbletank/farhome-rules/rulesdoc.md

 An eye made from gold and emerald, engraved with a diamond shaped pupil.
 To use this item, the wearer must remove one of their eyes and replace it with this eye.
 Once bound to a creature, it cannot be removed without killing them.

-The eye gives the wearer truesight out 30 tiles and expertise on attribute saves against blinding effects.
+The eye gives the wearer _Truesight_ out 30 tiles and expertise on attribute saves against blinding effects.
 The eye can see the threads of fate.
 Once per day you may cast _Intervention_ at 9th level using 5 superior dice for the roll.

 #### Flametail
 *Magic Weapon +1*